OmemaA/POS-Management-System/README.md

 # POS-Management-System

+## Description:
-A desktop application developed to implement database design according to the business specification, with special focus on enabling client to go digital in their business process.
+- A desktop application developed to implement database design according to the business specification, with special focus on enabling client to go digital in their business process.